calaldees/teachingWorkshops/general/_unsorted.md

     * > you actually have to ask for your competitors’ permissions before you can open anything, from a hospital to an ice cream shop.
 We’ve never had so few rights over our own property
     * > We need to re-create the environment of permissionless innovation that enabled the rise of the modern world, and without which no progress is possible

+* [The credibility of science is damaged when universities brag about themselves](https://bigthink.com/the-present/attention-economy-science-damaged/) - The "attention economy" corrupts science.
+2022
+    * About 25 years ago, it was predicted that attention would come to dominate the marketplace.
+The prediction was correct.
+    * Science is not immune to the "attention economy."
+In fact, it plays an active role in it.
+    * However, the things that are seen as being of value to individual scientists or institutions, like media attention, are undermining public trust and devaluing science as a collective resource.